To view more before and after photos, please visit our "Gallery" page.

 What are the risks & side effects of a tummy tuck?

-In practice, the following side effects happen quite rarely, and your physician will exam you thoroughly to minimize the risks.
+In practice, the following side effects happen quite rarely, and your physician will examine you thoroughly to minimize the risks.

 - Swelling and discoloration